Platane/resume/resume.md

 -  **Hola.org**
   Netanya, IL _11/2014 - 01/2015_

-  Hola provide a browser extension to play video over p2p network.
-I worked on this extension, and on the landing page.
+  Hola provides a browser extension to play video over p2p network.
+I worked on this extension and on the landing page.

   _TypeScript_

 -  **Wanadev.fr**
   Lyon, FR _04/2014 - 10/2014_

-  Wanadev edit a web app for home planning.
-It use WebGL to offer a rich 3d experience.
+  Wanadev edits a web app for home planning in both 2d and 3d
   - Implemented new 3d elements
   - Wrote a furniture 3d configurator
-  - Contributed to the public API doc and examples
+  - Contributed to the public API documentation and examples

-  _Three.js, Babylon.json, TypeScript_
+  _Three.js, Babylon.js, TypeScript_

 # Education